Shy07/shy07.github.com/tour-de-memoire.md

 Several years’ care
 And one day
 We met

 While the feeling became
 Clear and clear
 When nothing to talk
 Between the foes we are
-When brother we are
-Get coldness
 When the mailbox
 Become spider’s heaven

 I wake up
 I repent
 Time is just like a double-edged sword
 It gives me the creativeness without hesitate
-While it wrested my communication skill decidedly
+While it wrested my social skills decidedly
 But why found must be after lost?

 Rain